 Providers are responsible to ensure compliance with all performance measures included in the Department's waiver applications through the development of a Quality Assurance (QA) and Quality Improvement (QI) Plan.
 The provider must develop and implement a QI/QA plan, to be approved by the Department, to evaluate to ensure compliance with all responsibilities and their associated timeframes contained in the Provider Solicitation.
 Providers must review their QI/QA plans at least annually to evaluate its effectiveness in achieving the requirements noted in the Provider Solicitation and incorporate into the plan any additional performance measures requested by the Department as part of its comprehensive quality program.
-The State will implement a corrective action plan (CAP) for a provider that fails to meet timely access standards.
+Develop a quality assusrance plan.
+The State will require implement a corrective action plan (CAP) for a provider that fails to meet timely access standards.
 The CAP will entail the allegations and supporting documentation.
-During the current waiver period, 5 CAP were issued for delays in supports planning services.
-No CAP were issued for delays in assigning a supports planner.
-All agencies were required to submit the following in response to the timeliness CAP: